The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Question & Answer/C++ Question & Answer.md

 <details><summary> What is predefined function?</summary>

-- The function which is predefined in the library is called prdefined function
+- The function which is predefined in the library is called predefined function
 - It is also called library function
 - Example: printf, scanf, getch. clrscr, etc